 I don't have an art degree, but studied psychology and neuroscience.
 At 24, I discovered my creativity.
-Since then I've tried many different art forms, until I found book book art.
+Since then, I've tried many art forms, until I found book art.

 My book art started with my grandfather's enormous book collection: multiple rooms full of high cases, all books structured by subject perfectly, collected in over 90 years.

 But what would happen with these books when my grandfather would no longer be there.
 Sell them?
 A second hand shop?
 The dump?
 That would destroy my grandfather's life work forever.